hannotify/hanno.codes/_drafts/java-21-release-day.md

 Configuring a Windows x86-32 build will now fail on JDK 21.
 This error can be suppressed by using the new build configuration option `--enable-deprecated-ports=yes`.
-Note that this currently still means Windows x86-32 users can still use JDK 21; however a future release will actually remove the support, and by that time the affected users are expected to migrate to Windows x64 and a 64-bit JVM.
+This currently means Windows x86-32 users can still use JDK 21; however a future release will actually remove the support, and by that time the affected users are expected to have migrated to Windows x64 and a 64-bit JVM.

 #### More Information